Clara Bryant

-Clara Elise Bryant (born February 7, 1985, in Glendale, California) is an American actress and lawyer.
+Clara Bryant (February 7, 1985) is an American lawyer and former actress.
 She is best known for her roles as Amy in Under Wraps and Tru Walker in Tru Confessions.
 She is an alumna of University of Georgia School of Law.
-Bone Eater was Clara Bryant's final acting project.
-After filming Bone Eater Clara retired from acting.
+Bone Eater was Clara Bryant's final acting project before she retired from acting.

 After retiring from acting in 2008, she went on to law school.
 Today Clara Bryant is a lawyer in Atlanta, Georgia.